orionjs/orioncms-examples/README.md

 - How to create entities and the dictionary
 - How to use the file attribute
-- How to use summernote
+- How to use froala editor
 - Using iron router with orion
 - Subscribing to the dictionary and entities
+- Allow users registration
+- Orion Permissions